It is important that you understand who we are and what we believe.

 I once heard a wise man say: “There is no better proof of the success of anything than to look at the results.
 The outcomes that come from it.”
 And he was right when you think about it.

-Real estate is one of the most inefficient and bloated industries in existence.
+Real estate is one of the most bloated and inefficient industries in existence.

 Consumers hate us.
 From their point of view, our agenda is dubious and our commissions outrageous.